AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 +++ SQL to fetch exported audience data

 Use a PSQL client that connects to Experience Platform Query Service.
-To retrieve the credentials

-In the Experience Platform UI.
+In the Experience Platform UI:

 1. Select **[!UICONTROL Data Management]** > ![DataSearch](/help/assets/icons2/DataSearch.svg) **[!UICONTROL Queries]**.
 1. Select ![AddCircle](/help/assets/icons/AddCircle.svg) **[!UICONTROL Credentials]**.

-Use the credentials to connect your PSQL client to Customer Journey Analytics Query Service.
+Use the credentials to configure your PSQL client to connect to Customer Journey Analytics Query Service.

 #### Query